 We have assessed the overall cost and charge levels payable by the Firm's pathway investors in comparison to other sufficiently similar investment pathways arrangements.
 This takes account of the nature of the provider and each investment pathway solution.

-This assessment identified that the overall cost and charge level paid by the Firm's pathway investors over 2021 were in line with the median of the comparator group.
+This assessment identified that the overall cost and charge level paid by the Firm's pathway investors over 2022 were average relative to the comparator group.